QuarkMuncher/sebandev-next/content/posts/vite-is-cool.md

 ---
-title: 'Building a Very Simple Website using Vite'
+title: '[DRAFT]:Building a Very Simple Website using Vite'
 subTitle: 'Vite makes bundling super easy.'
 date: '2021-10-19'
 author: 'Sebastian Andersen'
+draft:
 ---

 > Vite is kind of a cool tool, to develop static